GRESB/api-docs/source/includes/_data-dictionary.md

 ## Data Dictionary

 Data may be posted for the two years preceding the survey.
 For example, the 2015 survey asks for data from 2014 and 2013.
+The data types and validation rules for each field/metric are shown below.

 <table rules='all'>
   <thead>